Splash Mountain: Disneyland

 Before the return to the loading area, for many years riders were given a preview of their picture that was taken on the final drop via an overhead screen.
 Professor Barnaby Owl would call the riders' attention to the screen as he remarked on their expressions.
 However, in recent years the screen had been removed.

 Tokyo Disneyland

 Splash Mountain at Tokyo Disneyland is very similar to how the Magic Kingdom version of the ride was, with a few exceptions.
-The ride's layout is nearly a mirror image of Magic Kingdom's.
+The ride's layout is nearly a mirror image of Magic Kingdom's version.
 The Tokyo version does not have a mill on the second lift hill (although it is used as the main entrance to the ride's queue).
 Instead, the logs go into a cave-like opening to begin the second ascent.
 Another difference from the Magic Kingdom version is that the first drop takes place in a dark cave, making the final drop the only outdoor one.
 The Tokyo version does not have an extra drop after the biggest drop while the Magic Kingdom version did.